vickspanda/intercityexpress/README.md

 5. Complete payment information.
 6. Ticket is generated and the user is redirected to their specific dashboard.

+YOU CAN HAVE LOOK IN THE SCREENSHOTS FOLDER FOR THE PREVIEW OF THE PROJECT.

 ## Installation

 To run this project locally (IN UBUNTU), follow these steps: